Dolphins, humans both benefit from fishing collaboration

 "These dolphins and humans have developed a joint foraging culture that allows them both to do better," said Boris Worm, a marine ecologist at Dalhousie University in Halifax, Canada, who was not involved in the research.

-It’s not clear how the Laguna cooperation first emerged, but it’s survived multiple human and dolphin generations – with knowledge passed down by experienced fishers and dolphins to the next generation of each species.
+It's not clear how the Laguna cooperation first emerged, but it's survived generations — with knowledge passed down by experienced fishers and dolphins to the next generation of each species.

 "Human-wildlife cooperation is disappearing because we're decimating the wildlife populations," said Janet Mann, a dolphin researcher at Georgetown University, who was not involved in the study.